Skip to content

 );

-// Replace current node with wrapper
+// 2.
+Replace the current node with a wrapper that points at the moved copy.

-ctx.tree.replaceData(index, .{ .parenthesized_expression = .{
+ctx.tree.setData(index, .{ .parenthesized_expression = .{ .expression = inner } });

 return .skip;

-const wrapper = try ctx.tree.createNode(.{ .parenthesized_expression = .{ .expression = index } }, span);
+.{ .parenthesized_expression = .{ .expression = index } },

-const inner = try ctx.tree.createNode(original_data, span);
+const inner = try ctx.tree.addNode(original_data, span);

-ctx.tree.replaceData(index, .{ .parenthesized_expression = .{ .expression = inner } });
+ctx.tree.setData(index, .{ .parenthesized_expression = .{ .expression = inner } });

-Tree.initEmpty() creates a tree with no source text for programmatic AST construction.
-Since there is no source, all strings must be created with addString().
-A valid tree starts from a program root node:
+Tree.initEmpty(allocator) creates a tree with no source text, intended for programmatic AST construction.
+Because there is no source backing it, every string must be created with tree.addString(...).

 var out = ast.Tree.initEmpty(allocator);